Sensicity/sensicity-category-api/README.md

 $ docker-compose up
 ```

-The application will now listen for connections at the port 9090.
+The application listens connections at the port 9090.

 ## App testing

 Redis must be running on localhost, for instance, using the command `redis-server`.

-If Redis is not running at localhost set the following environment variable to the redis host:
+If Redis is not running at localhost the following environment variable needs to be set:

   - `SENSICITY_CATEGORY_REDIS_HOST`